Aswaglord/BlackBearTavern/README.md

 -Add Task: The Add Task button will take you to a new page where you can assign new tasks to your employees.
 You will need to fill out three fields: the first is the user ID of the person you want to give the task to, the second is the task name and the final field is for you to leave a discretion of the task and how you want it done.

--Employe: from this screen an employee can view any task that is currently assigned to them and they can check them off once completed.
+-Employee: from this screen an employee can view any task that is currently assigned to them and they can check them off once completed.
 This is as of now all they can do on this screen.

 Acknowledgments:
 Cori Rhodes - Project Manager
 Dallin M Breen - Scrum Master
 Andrew Blonquist - Software Architect
 Alexander Speranza - Quality Assurance
-And a special thanks to Lindsy, our sponsor, for all her help making this project feel at home in the Black Bear Tavern.
+And a special thanks to Lindsey, our sponsor, for all her help making this project feel at home in the Black Bear Tavern.